UPDATE 12 January 2021: DSX has filed for bankruptcy. The platform has posted the following message on its former website:

 It should also be noted that many exchanges (including DSX) have trading fees that are reduced as volumes are increased, meaning that you are incentivized to trade in higher volumes.
 The fees listed in this review and in the comparison table are excluding any such volume discounts.

 DSX’s trading fees for takers are 0.25% (previously 0.35%).
 This fee is in line with the global industry average, arguably being 0.25%.
 We are seeing that many exchanges are shifting to even lower fees though, and the new global industry average that is starting to emerg is rather 0.10%-0.15%.

 DSX also charges a somewhat lower fee for makers (0.15%), thus promoting the liquidity at the exchange.
 This is a strong competitive edge in the market and is especially beneficial for the investors not interested in picking up existing orders from the order book but rather prefers to “go fishing” with maker-orders.

 DSX charges a withdrawal fee amounting to 0.0004 BTC when you withdraw BTC.
 This fee is way below the industry average and also constitutes a strong competitive advantage against the majority of other top crypto exchanges in the market.

 DSX offers wire transfer as a deposit method and has done so for some time.
 On 13 February 2019, the exchange also announced the credit card deposits were now possible!
 The announcement had the following wording:

-DSX also work with 2FA (two-factor authentication), smart backup, cold storage and manual withdrawals, to ensure the safety of all users’ funds.
+DSX works with 2FA (two-factor authentication), smart backup, cold storage and manual withdrawals, to ensure the safety of all users’ funds.